-- The Alternate Destination Mental Health projects enrolled 3,085 persons between September 2015 and September 2019. - They include a new project that the City of Los Angeles Fire Department launched in June 2019. - The projects have enabled persons with mental health needs to obtain mental health services more quickly. - 98% of patients transported to a mental health crisis center were treated safely and effectively in a crisis center.
-Sixty-five (2%) were transferred to an ED within six hours of transport to a mental health crisis center.
-Most of were treated in an ED and discharged or transferred to a mental health facility. - The projects have potentially avoided \$3.3 million in costs by reducing ED visits for medical clearance and subsequent ambulance transports to a mental health facility.
+- The Alternate Destination Mental Health projects enrolled 5,093 persons between September 2015 and September 2020. - The projects have enabled persons with mental health needs to obtain mental health services more quickly. - 96.8% of patients transported to a mental health crisis center were treated safely and effectively in a crisis center.
+One hundred (1.9%) were transferred to an ED within six hours of transport to a mental health crisis center.
+Sixty-five (1.3%) were transported to the crisis center but redirected to an ED; nine because they needed medication for opioid use disorder, which the crisis center does not stock.
+Most patients transported to an ED were treated in an ED and discharged or transferred to a mental health facility. - The projects have potentially avoided \$5.4 million in costs by reducing ED visits for medical clearance and subsequent ambulance transports to a mental health facility.
 In Stanislaus County, additional costs potentially could have been avoided if the county's mental health facility had more inpatient beds.

 Many EDs in California are overcrowded.
 Some of the people they serve can be treated safely and effectively in other settings, including some who arrive at EDs via ambulance.
 Alternate destination pilot projects focus on transporting such patients to settings in which they can obtain appropriate care more efficiently.
 In California, the need for alternatives is particularly critical for people with mental health needs.
-Since 1995, the number of beds in inpatient psychiatric facilities in California has decreased by nearly 30%.10 Patients with mental health needs routinely spend hours in an ED waiting for medical clearance.
-In some cases, they spend days in an ED waiting for a bed to become available in an inpatient psychiatric facility, without getting definitive mental health care.
-11 Nationwide, the mean length of ED visits is longer for psychiatric patients than medical patients (194 minutes vs. 138 minutes), and psychiatric patients are more likely to have stays in an ED lasting greater than 24 hours.12
+Since 1995, the number of beds in inpatient psychiatric facilities in California has decreased by nearly 30%.12 Patients with mental health needs routinely spend hours in an ED waiting for medical clearance.
+In some cases, they spend days in an ED waiting for a bed to become available in an inpatient psychiatric facility, without getting definitive mental health care.13 Nationwide, the mean length of ED visits is longer for psychiatric patients than medical patients (194 minutes vs. 138 minutes), and psychiatric patients are more likely to have stays in an ED lasting greater than 24 hours.14

 Alternate Destination - Mental Health projects provide an alternative to the ED for persons with mental health needs for whom 911 is called.
 Paramedics use standardized protocols to screen people with mental health needs to determine whether or not they also have emergent medical needs or are acutely intoxicated.
 Patients who only have mental health needs are transported to a mental health crisis center.
-After a patient arrives at the crisis center, mental health professionals on the crisis center staff evaluate the patient further to determine what mental health services he or she needs.
+After a patient arrives at the crisis center, mental health professionals on the crisis center staff evaluate the patient further to determine what mental health services they needs.

 The Stanislaus County Alternate Destination - Mental Health project, the oldest of the four Alternate Destination - Mental Health projects, began enrolling patients in September 2015.
-The Santa Clara County's Emergency Services Agency initiated a pilot project in June 2018 in partnership with the Gilroy Fire Department.
-In late July 2018, the Central California Emergency Medical Services Agency launched a pilot project in partnership with American Ambulance.
+Santa Clara County's Emergency Services Agency initiated a pilot project in June 2018 in partnership with the Gilroy Fire Department.
+In late July 2018, the Central California Emergency Medical Services Agency launched a pilot project in Fresno County in partnership with American Ambulance.
 The City of Los Angeles Fire Department launched the fourth Alternate Destination - Mental Health pilot project in late June 2019.